Unity Singleton and static variables for Beginners

 }

-Let’s say they are a part of the class example.
-Now to access the data you can simply use the class name with needing to reference it.
+Let’s say they are a part of the class named example.
+Now to access the data. you can simply use the class name without needing to reference it.

 int my_value=example.level_count